HSI is Approved and Regulated by the Colorado Department of Higher Education Private Occupational Schools

 Completion Date: Six (6) months from the Start date.

 HSI 101 will cost approximately $3,000 to complete.
-Subsequent courses will be approximately $2,800.00 as the student has already acquired most of the books and paid the refundable DVD deposit.
-In the case of damaged and/or late DVDs a replacement fee may apply (see details in School Policies).
+Subsequent courses will be approximately $2,800.00 as the student has already acquired most of the books and paid the refundable flash drive deposit.
+In the case of damaged and/or late flash drives a replacement fee may apply (see details in School Policies).

 Estimated costs for Books/Supplies/Equipment: The present estimated cost of books is +/- $600.00 and is based upon the recommended retail price of textbooks.
 These prices are subject to change by the publisher and/or the booksellers.
 Students are responsible for purchasing their own textbooks (see Required Books list and Book Suppliers list).
 Book refunds are dependent on publisher’s policy.
 To start your coursework on time please order your books ASAP.

-DVD-based instruction: Classroom lectures, cases from the HSI-Clinic, and HSI-Seminars with prominent homeopaths are on the DVDs.
-All DVDs are copyright protected and are being loaned to the student and remain the property of HSI.
+Video-based instruction: Classroom lectures, cases from the HSI-Clinic, and HSI-Seminars with prominent homeopaths are on the flash drive.
+All flash drive videos are copyright protected and are being loaned to the student and remain the property of HSI.
 The materials are for personal use only and may not be copied or disseminated.
 Casework is to be held in the strictest confidence.
 No case may be discussed with anyone other than HSI faculty or participants enrolled in the program.

 On-Line Work: HSI-202 students complete introductory casework on-line.

-All programs require: Access to a computer with MS Word software, access to equipment capable of playing DVDs, access to reliable email and Internet services, competency in spoken and written English.
+All programs require: Access to a computer with MS Word software, access to equipment capable of playing USB flash drives, access to reliable email and Internet services, competency in spoken and written English.

 Admission into HSI courses requires the satisfactory completion of two academic years (60 semester credits/90 quarter credits) at an accredited educational institution, or the equivalent.
 Upon enrollment submit a copy of a current government picture ID.